didreamerssystem/SystemPride/docs/content/api/endpoints.md

 # Endpoints

-The base URL for the PluralKit API is `https://api.pluralkit.me/v2`.
+The base URL for the SystemPride API is `https://api.pluralkit.me/v2`.
 Endpoint URLs should be added to the base URL to get a full URL to query.

 All query string parameters are optional, but if present they require a non-null value.